 The only thing better than a moonlit stroll is a moonlit bike ride with thousands of your friends!
 Atlanta Moon Ride is one of the coolest events to hit this city.
 In it, participants ride six miles through our favorite in-town neighborhoods.
 And don’t worry if you’re not a BMXer; this is a family-friendly event that is a cool way to see the city in a whole new perspective.
 The fun begins at 7 p.m. in Piedmont Park with the official ride starting at 11 p.m.
 Registration fees start at $35 (VIP status and group fees are available).
 All proceeds benefit Bert’s Big Adventure, so not only will you get some after-hours exercise and attend the biggest in-town party on two wheels, you’ll also be helping really amazing kids in the process! atlantamoonride.com

-Head to Sweetbriar Brewery at 7:30 p.m. on June 1, as Rock the Cure is celebrating its 11th year raising money for Type 1 diabetes research.
+Head to SweetWater Brewery at 7:30 p.m. on June 9, as JDRF’s Rock the Cure celebrates its 12th year raising money for Type 1 diabetes research.
 In the past decade, this event has raised over $700,000.
-Join for live music, local beer, food and raffle prizes.
-VIP tickets include free pouring wine and spirits in the VIP lounge, and early entry.
+Join in for live music, local beer, food and raffle prizes.
+General admission tickets are $60, and VIP tickets, $100, include free-pouring wine and spirits in the VIP lounge and early entry.
 Grab some friends and head to Rock the Cure for a fun time and a good cause. jdrfrockthecure.org

-For one of the coolest, only-in-Atlanta-type events, make sure to attend Tunes from the Tombs!
-Oakland Cemetery will have you R.I.P.ing (Rocking in Peace) from noon to 8 p.m. as you jam out to amazing local bands and awesome tribute bands.
+For one of the coolest, only-in-Atlanta events, make sure to attend Tunes from the Tombs!
+Oakland Cemetery will have you R.I.P.ing (rocking in peace) from noon to 8 p.m. as you jam out to amazing local bands and awesome tribute bands.
 And unlike Oakland Cemetery’s permanent residents who no longer have an appetite, keep your belly full by hitting up one of the food trucks on-hand to satisfy.
 Check out the Artists’ Market as well.
-Advance tickets start at $15 for adults and $5 for kids ages 4 to 12.
-Visit the site to hear more about the line-up, package details and more. oaklandcemetery.com
+Advance tickets start at $20 for adults and $10 for kids ages 4 to 12.
+Visit the site to see more about the line-up, package details and more. oaklandcemetery.com

 Keep your bike out after the Atlanta Moon Ride, as Queen said it best, “I want to ride my bicycle, I want to ride it now…” Grab your two-wheeler, lace up your kicks and get ready for a pedestrian-happy event as Atlanta Streets Alive takes over Howell Mill Road and Marietta Street.
-The bicycle parade at 4 p.m. kicks off the event and, for four glorious hours, bikers, skaters, walkers, toddlers (basically anyone and everyone without a car) take over the neighborhood until 8 p.m.
-Peace out to your car that day and embrace the world’s best means of transportation: you! atlantastreetsalive.com
+The bicycle parade at 4 p.m. kicks off the event and for four glorious hours bikers, skaters, walkers, toddlers (basically anyone and everyone without a car) take over the neighborhood until 8 p.m.
+Ditch your car that day and embrace the world’s best means of transportation: you! atlantastreetsalive.com

 Head to the birthplace of R.E.M. and enjoy a three-day weekend filled with fabulous music and visual art by some of the most talented local and regional musicians and artists.
 Events take place through downtown Athens and celebrate AthFest Educates, a nonprofit dedicated to providing funding for music and arts education for youth.
 Venue events require tickets, while the outdoor stages are free for all.
 Learn more at athfest.com.